1980–81 Nottingham Forest F.C. season: Summary

 Forest's defence of the European Cup ended in the first round following a 2–0 aggregate defeat to Bulgarian side CSKA Sofia.
 In the League Cup the team was eliminated in the fourth round by Watford.
 The club lost the European Super Cup on away goals to Valencia CF. In February, the team lost the Intercontinental Cup 1–0 to Nacional in Tokyo.
-Finally, in the FA Cup the team was knocked out at the quarter final stage following a replay with Ipswich Town.
+Finally, in the FA Cup the team was knocked out at the quarter-final stage following a replay with Ipswich Town.
+Also, after seven seasons Scottish trainer Jimmy Gordon announced his retirement.